How to Disappear from the Internet

-These are the steps you can take to erase your activity from the Internet's long memory.
+Take these steps to erase your activity from the internet's long memory

-Find all the apps and sites you’ve logged into
+4. Log out of all apps and sites you’ve previously used

-Shayne Sherman, CEO of TechLoris, offers these steps to find the myriad apps and sites you’ve signed up for over the years:
+Even if you’ve only used them once—and years ago at that—you’re likely still logged in to dozens of online accounts, which can lead to online privacy risks.
+Shayne Sherman, CEO of TechLoris, offers these steps for finding the myriad apps and sites you’ve signed up for over the years:

 - Search for your most commonly used usernames.
 You know you have one that you lean toward.
 Google it.
 You’d be surprised what may come up.